dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

    Sample report

-Rather than interactively working with the image, you could also run your Docker image from the command-line.
+Rather than interactively working with the image, you could also run your Docker image from the command line.

 ::